THE WHOLE HISTORY

 The answers to that question, the question of systemic failure, are much more mysterious than how widespread evil comes to be the law of the land.
 For sure, pock-marked across history are countless examples of genocide, rape, mass murder, intolerance, large-scale violence, merciless war-mongering and apocalyptic depravity.
-In that regard, what makes the Nazis ascenion unique is not its cultural aims or even the effectiveness of its execution of those horrible aims.
-The unique quality of WWI era Germany was not its capacity for brutality, but the capacity for brutality to found in a society designed to be moral, humane and civilized.
+In that regard, what makes the Nazi ascenion unique is not its cultural aims or even the effectiveness of its execution of those horrible aims.
+The unique quality of WWI-era Germany was not its capacity for brutality, but the capacity for brutality to found in a society designed to be moral, humane and civilized.

 The White Ribbon carefully delineates the presence and importance of education, art, science, community, hard-work and morality in a town that would shortly succumb to Nazism: the problem of the unnamed town is not a lack of civilizing influence - if there is any warning being issued by the film for us today, it's that a cultural dedication to these concepts will not determine a positive course of history.
 By all accounts, small towns all across Germany really did achieve Western Civilization's greatest aspirations: educated, literate children with a strong connection their families and neighbors, versed in the bible and its moral truths, trained in music and poetry.